Everything You Need to Know About Transport in Futuna

 3.Taxi Boats - How to Get to Alofi Island

-Just across the channel from the southern tip of Futuna, the uninhabited Alofi Island makes for a captivating day trip.
+Just across the channel from the southern tip of Futuna, the uninhabited Alofi Island makes for a captivating day or overnight trip.

 Getting there is straightforward enough.
-Taxi boats depart from Vele, which is the same village where you'll find the airport, and can whisk you across the channel.
+Taxi boats, such as Taxi Boat Afala, depart from Vele, which is the same village where you'll find the airport, and can whisk you across the channel.

 Alternatively, if you're staying in the main town of Leava, you'll find boat tour operators who can include Alofi in your itinerary.